BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/models.rst

 ..
 Note::

-    The dependencies of parameters like :math:`\alpha` on variables like the temperature :math:`T` is strongly related to the inbound type of :doc:`Functions <code/functions>` and is therefore not specified while formulating this model equations.
+    The dependencies of parameters like :math:`\alpha` on variables like the temperature :math:`T` are strongly related to the inbound type of :doc:`Functions <code/functions>` and is therefore not specified while formulating this model equations.

 1D-EBM
 ------